Mark-Callan/backup-manager/README.md

 ## Run it

-To run it, use the backup-manager command which comes from the resticmgr python module.
+To run it, use the restic-manager command which comes from the resticmgr python module.

-    backup-manager backup
+    restic-manager backup